 Notice to Shareholders ii Proxy Statement Summary iv Invitation to 2018 Annual General Meeting of Transocean Ltd. vii Important Notice Regarding the Availability of Proxy Materials xiii Information About the Meeting and Voting P-1 Agenda Item 1.
 Approval of the 2017 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2017 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2017 P-6 Agenda Item 2.
-Discharge of the Members of the Board of Directors and the Executive Management Team from Liability for Activities During Fiscal Year 2017 P- 7 Agenda Item 3.
-Appropriation of the Accumulated Loss for Fiscal Year 2017 and Release of CHF 1,500,000,000 of Statutory Capital Reserves from Capital Contribution and Allocation to Free Capital Reserves from Capital Contribution P-8 Agenda Item 4.
+Discharge of the Members of the Board of Directors and the Executive Management Team from Liability for Activities During Fiscal Year 2017 P-7 Agenda Item 3.
+Appropriation of the Accumulated Loss for Fiscal Year 2017 and Release of CHF 1,500,000,000 of Statutory Capital Reserves from Capital Contribution and Allocation to Free Capital Reserves from Capital Contribution A contribution P-8 Agenda Item 4.
 Renewal of Authorized Share Capital P-9 Agenda Item 5.
 Reelection of 11 Directors, Each for a Term Extending Until Completion of the Next Annual General Meeting P-11 Agenda Item 6.
 Election of the Chairman of the Board of Directors for a Term Extending Until Completion of the Next Annual General Meeting P-16 Agenda Item 7.
 Election of the Members of the Compensation Committee, Each for a Term Extending Until Completion of the Next Annual General Meeting P-17 Agenda Item 8.
 Reelection of the Independent Proxy for a Term Extending Until Completion of the Next Annual General Meeting P-18 Agenda Item 9.
-Appointment of Ernst & Young LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2018 and Reelection of Ernst & Young Ltd, Zurich, as the Company's Auditor for a Further OneYear Term- P-19 Agenda Item 10.
-Advisory Vote to Approve Named Executive Officer Compensation P-20 Agenda Item 11.
-Prospective Votes on the Maximum Compensation of the Board of Directors and the Executive Management Team P-22 Agenda Item 12.
-Approval of Amendment to Transocean Ltd. 2015 Long-Term Incentive Plan for Additional Reserves P-27 Corporate Governance P-33 Board Meetings and Committees P-39 2017 Director Compensation P-43 Audit Committee Report P-44 Security Ownership of Certain Beneficial Owners P-46 Security Ownership of Directors and Executive Officers P-47 Compensation Discussion and Analysis P-48 Compensation Committee Report P-70 Executive Compensation P-71 Equity Compensation Plan Information P-80 Other Matters P-81 Annex A - Proposed Amendments to the Company's Articles of Association A-1 Annex B - Transocean Ltd. 2015 Long-Term Incentive Plan and Proposed Amendment to Transocean Ltd. 2015 Long-Term Incentive Plan B-1 Appendix A. Non-GAAP Financial Information AP-1
+Appointment of Ernst & Young LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2018 and Reelection of Ernst & Young Ltd, Zurich, as the Company's Auditor for a Further One Year Term- P-19 Agenda Item 10.
+Advisory Vote to Approve Named Executive Officer Compensation P-21 Agenda Item 11.
+Prospective Votes on the Maximum Compensation of the Board of Directors and the Executive Management Team P-23 Agenda Item 12.
+Approval of Amendment to Transocean Ltd. 2015 Long-Term Incentive Plan for Additional Reserves Company Company P-28 P-34 Corporate Governance P-34 P-40 Board Meetings and Committees 2017 Director Compensation P-44 P-46 Audit Committee Report Security Ownership of Certain Beneficial Owners P-48 Security Ownership of Directors and Executive Officers P-40 P-49 Compensation Discussion and Analysis P-50 Compensation Committee Report P-72 Executive Compensation P-72 P-73 Executive Compensation Equity Compensation Plan Information P-82 Other Matters P-83 Annex A - Proposed Amendments to the Company's Articles of Association A-1 Annex A - Proposed Amendments to the Company's Articles of Association Annex B - Transocean Ltd. 2015 Long-Term Incentive Plan and Proposed Amendment to Transocean Ltd. 2015 Long-Term Incentive Plan R-1 B-1 Appendix A. Non-GAAP Financial Information AP-1